lana-20/select-devices-for-testing/README.md

 <img width="700" alt="Screenshot 2023-01-11 at 1 17 47 PM" src="https://user-images.githubusercontent.com/70295997/211919774-27b870f4-b945-4e7b-acbd-fc19f37ae06d.png">

 The Minimum SDK version determines the lowest level of Android that my app will run on.
 I typically want to target as many users as possible, so I'd ideally support everyone -- with a minSDK version 1.
 However, that has some disadvantages, such as lack of features, and very few people use such old devices.
-My choice of minSDK is a tradeoff between the ditribution of users I want to target and the features that my app will need.
+My choice of minSDK is a tradeoff between the distribution of users I want to target and the features that my app will need.

 Click on each Android Version/API level for more information.